 In order to reassure our customers on the security of EXFO products, we are committed to complying with the environmental requirements set by REACH (Registration, Evaluation, Authorization and restriction of Chemicals), as defined by the European Chemicals Agency (ECHA) on chemical products.

 The role of these requirements is to protect the population and environment from the hazards of chemical products and to facilitate the circulation of substances in the European Union.
 To do this, the ECHA maintains a list of substances that are deemed as being of very high concern (called SVHC) because of their intrinsic properties (toxic, carcinogenic, mutagenic, etc.).

 Contact us for more information about EXFO's compliance with REACH.

 At EXFO, we are committed to providing our worldwide customers with telecommunication test and measurement products that meet the highest standards of performance, innovation, and environmental safety.

-Consequently, all products manufactured by EXFO comply with the WEEE (Waste Electrical and Electronic Equipment) Directive (Directive 2012/19/EU), a legislation enacted by the European Union regulating the disposal of electrical and electronic equipment.
+Consequently, all products manufactured by EXFO comply with the WEEE (Waste Electrical and Electronic Equipment) Directive (Directive 2012/19/EU and its amendments), a legislation enacted by the European Union regulating the disposal of electrical and electronic equipment.

-As for the RoHS (Restriction of Hazardous Substances) Directive 2011/65/EU, which restricts the use of certain hazardous substances in electrical and electronic equipment, EXFO products are subject to the RoHS Directive and comply with the regulation.
+As for the RoHS (Restriction of Hazardous Substances) Directive 2012/19/EU and its amendments, which restricts the use of certain hazardous substances in electrical and electronic equipment, EXFO products are subject to the RoHS Directive and comply with the regulation.

 For more information on our recycling policies, contact us.